-Sheds, cabins, and micro home plans are the projects that a growing number of people are attempting to build with their own hands.
+Sheds, small cabins, and tiny tiny houses with lofts are the projects that a growing number of people are attempting to build with their own hands.
 It is obvious that our kids and grandkids are growing increasingly helpless addicted to mobile phones.

 A practical DIY project that you can do as a family would not only help to break that trend but also teach them some valuable life skills.

 Even if you have a sizable budget to hire a professional crew, step back and think: “What if one of the projects below can change your kid’s life?”
 This could be an eye-opening experience for them that may give a completely new perspective on their life goals and values.